ekrof/ekerhovd.it/site/content/post/securing-data-transport-azure-sql/index.md

 Take note that the visible FQDN and private link FQDN is not the same.
 This is important when setting up DNS forwarding later.

-If we try to reach this public server name from the “on-premises” SQL Server, we will only get the azure communication channel virtual IP of [168.63.129.16](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16).
+If we try to reach this public server name from the “on-premises” SQL Server, we will only get the azure communication channel virtual IP of [168.63.129.16](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16) in response.

 Let’s look at the Private DNS Zone which has been set up when deploying the Private Endpoint:

-Verify all the VNETs that should be able to resolve the private endpoint FQDNs are linked in this zone:
+Verify that all the VNETs that should be able to resolve the private endpoint FQDNs are linked in this zone:

-In Windows DNS Server, you would set up a conditional forwarder that points to the same FQDN as the Azure Private DNS Zone.
-In this guide we’re using the windows hosts file for simplification, we can add this FQDN Manually:
+In **Windows DNS Server**, you would set up a conditional forwarder that points to the same FQDN as the Azure Private DNS Zone.
+In this guide we’re using the Windows hosts file for simplification, we can add this FQDN Manually:

 If we then try to resolve the SQL server from our “onprem” VM, after editing our hosts file, it should now be able to resolve the address.
 Notice that the FQDN without “privatelink” in its name is automatically an alias for the resource.
 Azure creates a canonical name DNS record (CNAME) on the public DNS.
 The CNAME record redirects the resolution to the private domain name.[^2]